Can I assist my son at his deposition hearing if he is pro se?

 Answer:

-Only a licensed attorney can represent a person in a legal proceeding.
-A person who is not a licensed attorney may be subject to a charge of unauthorized practice of law by attempting to give another legal advice.
-However, it is possible that the hearing officials have discretion to allow you to accompany your son for moral support.
+Only a licensed attorney can represent someone in legal proceedings.
+If you are not a licensed attorney, you could face charges for unauthorized practice of law if you attempt to give legal advice.
+However, the hearing officials may allow you to accompany your son for moral support.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.